Iowa has more than just cornfields…in fact, it’s home to some awesome camping opportunities!

 Nestled along the Cedar River, Palisades-Kepler State Park offers simple, yet beautiful camping in Iowa.

-If you’re a bird watcher, then Lake Macbride is your perfect camping destination.
+If you’re a bird watcher, then Lake Macbride is the perfect camping destination for you.
 Shorebirds, waterfowl, and ospreys are all known to be in abundance during the spring and fall seasons.

 There are two different campgrounds at Lake Macbride, a modern campground with electricity and modern bathrooms and a separate non-electric campground with outhouses.